Glens Falls, New York: Education

+Media

 Print

-The Post-Star is a daily newspaper printed in Glens Falls with a circulation of approximately 27,000 (30,000 on Sundays).
+The Post-Star is a daily newspaper printed in Glens Falls with a daily circulation of approximately 27,000.
 The paper covers Glens Falls and Saratoga as well as the surrounding towns and counties of Warren, Saratoga and Washington.
 Established in 1895, it has been published since 1909.
 Writer Mark Mahoney won the 2009 Pulitzer Prize in Journalism (Editorial Writing) for his editorials on local government secrecy.

 The Chronicle is a free weekly newspaper with a summer distribution up to 37,000.
-Circulation at other times of the year ranges from 27,000 to 31,000.
-Established in 1980, founder Mark Frost remains The Chronicles publisher and editor.
+It was founded in 1980.